 When you start a business, it is one of the most simultaneously rewarding and stressful experiences.
 Keeping on top of finances, while running day-to-day operations and growing your business are all just some of the responsibilities that encompass running a small business.

 Interested in expanding operations though?
 That endeavor requires ensuring that you are asking your bookkeepers the right questions on how your finances will drive long-term growth for your business.
 Here are a few questions to start the conversation off, and keep the momentum going.

 The accounting process itself will likely need a great deal of iteration and change before establishing itself, so it is best to work with a professional throughout.

 They may be able to provide valuable insight on what is keeping your business from achieving sustainable, long-term growth and what measures should be taken to maximize growth prospects.

-Once you have established what reports you need, and which ones make the most sense for your business, the next step is to establish the frequency by which you will need to see them.
+Once you have established what reports you need, and which ones make the most sense for your business, the next step is to establish the frequency with which you will need to see them.

-The thought of tax planning and frankly, taxes themselves can strike dread in the hearts of many.
-However, much of that dread comes from not planning ahead.
-As your business grows and changes, so will its tax structure, and there might be loopholes available that you are not aware of.
+The thought of tax planning and, frankly, taxes themselves can strike dread in the hearts of many.
+However, much of that dread comes from not planning ahead and ignoring tax responsibilities like payroll taxes.

-However, to ensure you are taking full advantage of tax benefits, it is critical to work with a professional beforehand to understand what is needed, what documents must be kept and other important issues.
+However, to ensure you are taking full advantage of tax benefits, it is critical to work with a professional beforehand to understand what is needed, what documents must be kept, and other important issues.

 Are things running smoothly, or are there gaps in the process that then hamper your bookkeeping?
-A business is the sum of the many parts, and underperforming parts can slow overall growth which can be frustrating.
+A business is the sum of many parts, and underperforming parts can slow overall growth which can be frustrating.

 Interested in learning more about our bookkeeping services and other small business accounting tips?
 Please contact us today.